JanezCim/MRNTC/README.md

 # Mobile Robot Navigation Techniques Comparison

+This repo is part of an on-going master thesis work.

+**Research question: How do different sensor fusion techniques and localisation algorithms help to provide usable robot localisation with low-cost sensors like cameras, wheel encoders and IMUs?**

 Overview of the prosidure:

 1. While all the sensors are outputing the data to ros AND cartographer is running within 2D slam mode an Innitial bag file is recorded.